DataFlowAnalysis/OnlineEditor/Backend/AnalysisBackendServer/README.md

 - clean and build all projects otherwise this project will not see the correct branch of DFA and converter

 Usage:
-- MAKE SURE PORT 3002 on localhost is free or odjust in resources/WebEditor/src/indes.ts and server.mjs
+- MAKE SURE PORT 3002 on localhost is free or adjust in resources/WebEditor/src/index.ts and server.mjs

 - In src/Main set modelPath to a json DFD or the place (including name and ending) you want the new model to be safed.
 - IF LINUX!!! adjust npm command for frontEndThread